janhybs/ci-hpc/README.md

 ## Features
  - automatically run benchmarks of your project
  - inspect performance and scalability of your project
- - create complex configurations with travis syntax build matrix capabilities
+ - create complex configurations with travis-like syntax build matrix capabilities (`YAML` format)

- - use entire computing node with parallel test processing
- - automatically browse a commit history and run the benchmarks
+## How to use ci-hpc?
+ 1) create a configuration for your repository.
+In this cofiguration, you should specify several options.
+  - `ci-hpc` need to know, which repositories are part of your project
+  - you also need to tell the `ci-hpc` how to install your project.
+    It can be as simple as `./configure; make; make install`
+    or  `pip install ./foo/`

+    But it can be also quite complex, you can even simplify entire process with usage of install file:
+    with something like this`!sh install.sh` (`install.sh` in this case is a shell script, which contains your installation process)

+  - next thing is testing section.
+Here, we need to know, what benchmarks you want to run under what configuration.
+    You can create complex build matrices so your configuration can be kept simple and transparent.

+  - and finally we need to know, what results you want to store.
+Is it a some `json` profiler, `yaml` results? or are the timings save in a `xml` format?
+In the `ci-hpc` there is some general support for the `json` and `yaml` formats, but you can write your own `artifact` module and simply put it in the correct folder.
+The most if the heavy lifting is already implemented in the parent class, so it should easier.

+## What's new?
+ - now supporting multiple repositories within single project
+ - speed up testing process by using multiple cores on a computing node
+ - easily run ci-hpc on a previous commits by using `commit-browser` module
  - automatically determine which tests to run based on results in your database

-## Coming soon
- - simplify entire structure with a github push webhook
+ - webhook support, automatically start `ci-chp` upon new commit

+## CWhat's to come?
  - run extra tests when suspecting significant performance change
- - easily create web visualisation configuration from analyzing records in database
+ - create web visualisation configuration from analyzing records in database

 ## CI-HPC showcase